cascadeth/OSU-IT-Tool-Mods/README.md

 ***

-### Main Contact/Dev:
+### Contact:

-cascadeth (Max Schmidt) - cascadeth(at)gmail.com

-If you work here at the OSU IT community (you know who you are), you can reach Max on Slack at @schmidt

-Please email me for questions, comments, suggestions, etc.

-If you're looking for a specific dev, our dev contact list is [here](https://github.com/cascadeth/OSU-IT-Tool-Mods/wiki/4-Dev-Contact-List)
+If you're looking for a specific developer or moderator, our contact list is [here](https://github.com/cascadeth/OSU-IT-Tool-Mods/wiki/4-Dev-Contact-List)

 ***